Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 $h->disconnect;

 ODBC supports Unicode in the form of SQL_WCHAR types and Unicode versions of the ODBC API.
-The encoding form that ODBC expects for data used with Unicode API functions is UCS-2 (or at least that is how it looked when Windows and MS SQL Server were using UCS-2).
+The encoding form that ODBC expects for data used with Unicode API functions is UCS-2 (or at least that is how it looked when Windows and Microsoft SQL Server were using UCS-2).

 In anticipation of things changing, when Unicode support was added to DBD::ODBC, the internal code actually converts Perl UTF-8 encoded strings into UTF-16, which for characters in the Basic Multilingual Plane is identical to UCS-2.
-As there were no Unicode drivers supporting supplementary characters (above U+0FFFF) this could not be proven as good decision.
+As there were no Unicode ODBC drivers supporting supplementary characters (above U+0FFFF) this could not be proven as a good decision.
 However, at worst, it meant code using Unicode outside the Basic Multilingual Plane would just insert what looked to the database as more characters.

 Both SQL Server 2000 and SQL Server 2005 can store surrogate pairs, even though UCS-2 is not aware of surrogates.
 SQL Server treats the surrogate pairs as two undefined Unicode characters rather than as a single character.
 Such applications are usually referred to as surrogate-neutral or surrogate-safe, meaning that there is no intrinsic ability to interact with the data, but at least the data can be stored without loss.

-Newer versions of SQL Server (2012 and later, version >= 11) support surrogate pairs, but you must set the collation to a one ending in "_SC" e.g., Latin1_General_100_CI_AS_SC.
-When you do this string functions will recognise surrogate pairs and all of the problems listed above for older SQL Servers are fixed.
+Newer versions of SQL Server (2012 and later, version >= 11) support surrogate pairs, but you must set the collation to a one ending in _SC.
+For example, Latin1_General_100_CI_AS_SC.
+When you do this, string functions will recognise surrogate pairs and all of the problems listed above for older versions of SQL Server are fixed.

-Is my SQL Server Surrogate-Neutral or Surrogate-Aware?
+Is my SQL Server surrogate-neutral or surrogate-aware?

-Here is a small script you can use to test whether your SQL Server is surrogate-neutral or surrogate-aware:
+Here's a small script you can use to test whether your SQL Server is surrogate-neutral or surrogate-aware:

 # Test to see if your SQL Server is surrogate-aware or just surrogate-neutral